-- PRAY.
 This is one of the best times to pray.
-You have literally nowhere to go.
-You are there sitting and warming your butts off and nothing to do.
+You have literally nowhere to go while there you are sitting and warming your butts off and nothing to do.
 You can pray for our country which needs it sorely.
 Pray especially for our president, I cannot emphasize enough how he needs it.
 Keep it to those two concerns (or you may want to include a supernatural solution to our traffic situation) and you’ll have much to lift up to God.

 So the next time you’re in traffic, that’s tomorrow, by the way, don’t just go Facebooking, Youtubing or surprise, surprise, sleeping.
 Remember the 10 tips I share here.
 You’ll be doing yourself a big favor.